 - 1998 – Bennett guides the side to back-to-back premierships and first under the NRL banner.
-He is later announced as Australian coach, overtaking Bob Fulton.
+He is later announced as Australian coach, taking over from Bob Fulton.

 - 2000 – Bennett rejects an offer from Australian Rugby Union and coaches the Broncos to their fifth premiership.

-- 2001 – Bennett coaches Queensland for a third stint, this time recalling Allan Langer for the deciding clash, which the Maroons win in emphatic fashion.
+- 2001 – Bennett coaches Queensland for a third stint, this time recalling Allan Langer for the deciding clash, which the Maroons won in emphatic fashion.